patrickcapaldo/civi/README.md

 1.  **Run ETL Tests:**
     ```bash
-    source .venv/bin/activate
     pytest tests/test_etl.py
     ```
-    **WARNING:** These tests will drop and recreate all tables in your configured database, deleting all existing data.
+    > ⚠️ **Warning**: These tests will drop and recreate all tables in your configured database, deleting all existing data.
 2.  **Run API Tests:**
     ```bash
-    source .venv/bin/activate
     pytest tests/test_api.py
     ```
-    **WARNING:** These tests will also drop and recreate all tables and run the entire ETL pipeline to populate data before testing the API.
+    > ⚠️ **Warning**: These tests will also drop and recreate all tables and run the entire ETL pipeline to populate data before testing the API.

 ### 5. Serving the Frontend